Accessibility FAST

 Descriptive

-• Bare URLs are unpleasant to listen to and do not provide any meaningful information for anyone.
+Bare URLs are tedious to listen to and tell readers almost nothing.
 Do not include bare URLs.
 The exceptions are short URLs intended to be memorized, such as langara.ca, URLs shortened using tools like bit.ly, or email addresses.
+For email address, avoid linking “email us”.
+Instead, write out and link the actual address.
+That methods gives user the greatest freedom to click the link or copy the address.

 Concise